General context, key principles and hot topics

-In UK law, there are generally no formal legal obligations on a company to conduct an internal investigation into its own affairs.
+There are generally no formal legal obligations on a company to conduct an internal investigation into its own affairs.
 However, conduct rules applicable to some companies by the bodies that regulate them may mean an internal investigation is strongly recommended or even required.
-Generally, from an effective compliance perspective, a company should always investigate an issue as soon as it comes to light to enable the company to take the steps set out below (see also question 37).

-The company will also need to consider whether a money laundering report is needed in accordance with the Proceeds of Crime Act 2002 (UK-wide application) and whether any additional report is required for the police in Northern Ireland or Scotland to comply with specific legislation that is applicable in those jurisdictions.
+The company should also consider whether a money laundering report is needed in accordance with the Proceeds of Crime Act 2002 (UK-wide application) and whether any additional report is required for the police in Northern Ireland or Scotland to comply with specific legislation that is applicable in those jurisdictions.
 In addition, the company should:

-- stop the offending behaviour, otherwise the company could be exposed to a risk of criminal liability itself for allowing potential offending to carry on unchecked and without investigation.
-Additionally, if the offending conduct has ceased and the company is aware or suspects that it possesses funds obtained from the conduct, but it fails to take any action in regard to those funds (for example, making a suspicious activity report to the NCA), the company could commit a further money laundering offence;
+- stop the offending behaviour, otherwise the company could be exposed to a risk of criminal liability itself for allowing potential offending to carry on unchecked and without investigation;

-- if there are grounds for suspecting (where that suspicion is more than merely fanciful) that funds relating to a future transaction may be tainted as the proceeds of crime, it is open to make a Defence Against Money Laundering (DAML) report to the NCA, requesting a defence to proceed with that transaction.
-The law creates a seven working day moratorium period (subject to extension), after which time, unless withheld, a defence may be deemed.
-Note that DAML reports are not available for historic transactions;
+- if there are grounds for suspecting (where that suspicion is more than merely fanciful) that funds relating to a future transaction may be tainted as the proceeds of crime, consider making a Defence Against Money Laundering report to the National Crime Agency, requesting a defence to proceed with that transaction;

 - take remedial or preventive action to ensure that the offending behaviour cannot occur in the company again.